 The ticket includes a visit to the Complesso monumentale della Pilotta (Biblioteca Palatina, Teatro Farnese, Galleria Nazionale) and the exhibitions The nineteenth century and the myth of Correggio and Fornasetti Theatrum Mundi.

-The number of people constituting the groups is a minimum of 10 and a maximum of 15 people, remaining obliged to be accompanied by tour guides, and the invitation to buy the ticket online.
+The number of people constituting the groups is a minimum of 10 and a maximum of 20 people, remaining obliged to be accompanied by a tour guide, which is part of the twenty people calculation, and the invitation to buy the ticket online.

 It is warned that there may be the possibility that the opening of some exhibition sections cannot be guaranteed due to a situation of serious staff shortages.